What the offer to buy the Blazers means for the Seahawks, who are also owned by the Paul G. Allen Trust

 Canzano further reported last week that “insiders expect the Blazers to be positioned for auction in the next 6-18 months.”
 And ESPN reported Thursday that “several groups” have let the NBA know they are interested in buying the Blazers if they come up for sale.

 Knight, 84, has deep ties to Oregon and one reported reason for his interest in the team is to assure the Blazers remain in Portland.
+Silver said Thursday night his “preference” is that the Blazers remain in Portland, as well.

 The team has a lease with the city that expires in 2025 and includes what has been reported as “iron-clad” language that the team remains in Portland through 2023.